Nayim: Zaragoza

 In May 1993, Nayim signed for Real Zaragoza for £500,000.
 His most notable moment in football came in the final seconds of extra time in the 1995 UEFA Cup Winners' Cup Final by lobbing David Seaman from 45 yards to score a last-minute goal and win it 2–1 against Arsenal; nearly two decades later, he told UEFA's website that the strike was premeditated as his experience in England had taught him that the Gunners played a high defensive line.

 Later years

 Nayim retired in 2000, after a stint with Spanish Segunda División side CD Logroñés.
 He took up coaching afterwards, managing Atlético Ceuta and serving as assistant to AD Ceuta; in late 2009, he joined former Zaragoza teammate José Aurelio Gay's coaching staff, being named his assistant manager after Marcelino García Toral's sacking.

 Nayim returned to his hometown in May 2016, to become sporting director at AD Ceuta FC.

 Personal life

-Nayim, a Muslim, was the only player of the Islamic faith to compete in the inaugural Premier League season.
+Nayim is of Moroccan descent.
+He is also a practicing Muslim and was the only player of his faith to appear in the inaugural Premier League season.
 The eldest of his three children, Youssef, pursued a football career in the same position.

 In 2006, the Aragonese village of Trasmoz named a street 'Gol de Nayim' ('Nayim's Goal').